 Dr. Ramirez is currently a member of the National Institutes of Health (NIH) Advisory Committee to the Director Working Group on Enhancing Rigor, Transparency, and Translatability in Animal Research.
 He was recently appointed to the Editorial Board of the Canadian Journal of Cardiology.

-Dr. Ramirez has a strong interest in clinical and translational research.
-He was awarded the Canadian Institutes of Health Research (CIHR) Banting Postdoctoral Fellowship, Royal College of Physicians and Surgeons of Canada Detweiler Travelling Fellowship, Heart Rhythm Society Travel Scholarship, Cardiac Arrhythmia Network of Canada Discovery Award, Canadian Society for Clinical Investigation/CIHR Excellence in Resident Research Award, and CIHR Frederick Banting & Charles Best Canada Graduate Scholarship (CGS-M), among others.
-Locally, he also received the UOHI Cardiovascular Research Trainee of the Year Award and Ernest & Margaret Ford Research Fellowship, as well as the Best Thesis Award for the MSc in epidemiology from the University of Ottawa.
+Dr. Ramirez has been awarded the Canadian Institutes of Health Research (CIHR) Banting Postdoctoral Fellowship, Royal College of Physicians and Surgeons of Canada Detweiler Travelling Fellowship, Heart Rhythm Society Travel Scholarship, Cardiac Arrhythmia Network of Canada Discovery Award, Canadian Society for Clinical Investigation/CIHR Excellence in Resident Research Award, and CIHR Frederick Banting & Charles Best Canada Graduate Scholarship (CGS-M), among others.
+Locally, he has also received the Ottawa Region Cardiovascular Research Trainee of the Year Award and Ernest & Margaret Ford Research Fellowship, as well as the Best Thesis Award for the MSc in epidemiology from the University of Ottawa.

 Dr. Ramirez’s research interests focus on the diagnosis and treatment of atrial and ventricular tachyarrhythmias, understanding the impact of percutaneous ablative therapies on cardiac physiology, and improving the predictive ability of translational research.

 - Ramirez FD, Reddy VY, Viswanathan R, Hocini M, Jaïs P. Emerging technologies for pulmonary vein isolation.
 Circulation Research 2020;127(1):170-183